MovingJu/obsidian/README.md

 I'm currently testing obsidian for writing my md files.

-And this is a cool edit.
+And this is a cool edit....!!